JoshuaWanje/introduction-to-Aiconcept/README.md

 ## Introduction
- These is an introduction to key Artificial Intelligence(AI) concepts.AI is a field of ccomputer science that builds systems capable of performing tasks typically requiring human intelligence.
+ These is an introduction to key Artificial Intelligence(AI) concepts.AI is a field of computer science that builds systems capable of performing tasks typically requiring human intelligence.

 ## machine learning